Unleash/unleash/website/docs/topics/feature-flags/feature-flag-best-practices.md

 * [11\.
 Enable traceability.
 Make it easy to understand flag evaluation.](https://docs.getunleash.io/topics/feature-flags/feature-flag-best-practices\#11-enable-traceability-make-it-easy-to-understand-flag-evaluation)

 ### \- 1\.
-Enable run-time control.
+Enable runtime control.
 Control flags dynamically, not using config files.[​](https://docs.getunleash.io/topics/feature-flags/feature-flag-best-practices\#1-enable-run-time-control-control-flags-dynamically-not-using-config-files)

 A scalable feature management system evaluates flags at runtime.
 Flags are dynamic, not static.
 If you need to restart your application to turn on a flag, you use configuration, not feature flags.